darkobits/nr/README.md

 nr build
 ```

-The next sections detail how to create and compose commands, tasks, and scripts.
+The next sections detail how to create and compose commands, functions, and scripts.

 ### `command`